Savannah Bus Accident Attorney

 What Damages May I Receive if I am in a Bus Accident?

 Bus accidents can cause very serious injuries and fatalities, particularly if the bus was traveling at a high speed and the passengers on the bus were not safely secured in their seats.
 Other motorists can also suffer very serious injuries because of the size and weight of the average bus.
 Depending on the nature of the accident and the severity of the injuries, bus accident victims may be eligible for the following damages:

 Savannah Bus Accident Lawyers at Kicklighter Law Seek Justice for Bus Accident Victims

 If you or someone you know was seriously injured in a bus accident, do not hesitate to contact the Springfield bus accident lawyers at Kicklighter Law.
 Bus companies often have a highly skilled legal team who are paid to protect their financial interests.
 They will use a range of legal tactics to avoid costly settlements.
 Fortunately, our experienced bus accident lawyers will anticipate these tactics and ensure that the negligent party is held liable for your injuries.
 We will assist you with every step of the claims process and obtain the maximum financial compensation you deserve for your injuries.
-To schedule a free, confidential consultation, call us today at 912-754-6003 or contact us online.
+To schedule a confidential consultation, call us today at 912-754-6003 or contact us online.
 We are located in Springfield, Georgia, and we proudly serve clients in Springfield, Effingham County, Savannah, and surrounding areas.